 Skip advert

 Advertisement

-All fourth-generation X-Trail models use a 1.5-litre inline three-cylinder engine, with mild-hybrid versions available alongside the more powerful and efficient e-Power models.
-The latter system utilises the car’s engine as a generator to charge an onboard lithium-ion battery, which in-turn powers the electric motor that's used to drive the wheels.
+All fourth-generation Nissan X-Trail models use a 1.5-litre inline three-cylinder engine, with mild-hybrid versions available alongside the more powerful e-Power models.
+The latter system utilises the car’s engine as a generator to charge an onboard lithium-ion battery, which in turn powers the electric motor that's used to drive the wheels.

 Advertisement - Article continues below

 The X-Trail is perfectly comfortable out on the road, with the suspension only really troubled by the worst of the UK’s pockmarked routes.
-The big SUV is a decent cruiser at motorway speeds, too, with little wind or engine noise entering the cabin and spoiling the sense of refinement.
-When the engine is idling to charge the battery, we did find it can sound droney, but the rest of the time it isn’t that intrusive.
-The same goes for the high-pitched whine produced by the X-Trail's electric motors which we found was far more audible than in a Kia Sorento we recently pitted against the Nissan.
+When the engine is idling to charge the battery, we did find it can sound droney, but the rest of the time, it isn’t that intrusive.
+The same goes for the high-pitched whine produced by the X-Trail's electric motors, which we found was far more audible at low speeds than in the Kia Sorento we recently pitted against the Nissan, but quietens down at higher speeds.

+Skip advert